uber/baseweb/src/typography/README.md

 ## Motivation

 Form interfaces, as well as informational pages, in Web apps have text blocks.
 BaseUI has a set of standards for these.
 Designers use them in their designs.
-This set of BaseUI components enable developers an easier out-of-the-box path to the BaseUI standard text blocks.
+This set of BaseUI typography components provide developers with an easy, out-of-the-box, means to use the standard text blocks without creating `styled` or higher-order components.

 ## Usage